-On Sunday, May 17th, Urban Gateways and the Chicago Department of Cultural Affairs and Special Events (DCASE) will host the 2020 Teen Arts Leadership Summit.
-The Summit is a one-day event celebrating the role that young people play in the Chicago arts scene.
-This event will provide a chance for teens to come together to exchange ideas, share experiences, and explore creativity, all around the arts with an extra emphasis on music in celebration of the Year of Chicago Music (YOCM), in partnership with other Chicago youth-serving arts organizations.
+Urban Gateways and Teen Arts Pass are teaming up with the Chicago Department of Cultural Affairs and Special Events (DCASE) to host the 2020 Teen Arts Leadership Summit.
+The Summit celebrates the role that young people play in the Chicago arts scene.
+This program provides a chance for teens to come together to exchange ideas, share experiences, and explore creativity, all around the arts with an extra emphasis on music in celebration of the Year of Chicago Music (YOCM), in partnership with other Chicago youth-serving arts organizations.

 Click on the following links to jump to different ways you can get involved:

 Pictured: The 2018 Teen Arts Leadership Summit.
 Photo by Alayna Kudalis.
 Browse more photos here! >>

 The Teen Arts Leadership Summit Poster Design Competition is open to any teen 13-19 in the Chicagoland area who has an interest in visual arts or design.
 If you are interested in creating the graphic representation of what arts and leadership mean to you, then this competition is for you!
 Using one of our three template options (linked below), create a sketch, drawing, painting, or finished digital design that represents what the arts, leadership, and the City of Chicago mean to you.
 The winning poster design may be featured on our websites, social media, and printed materials created for the Summit; the contest winner will also receive a $200 cash prize!